crashoverride777/swifty-ads/README.md

 Custom ads improvements

-The remove method is deprecated, use isRemoved = true instead
+The remove methods are deprecated, use "...shared.isRemoved = true" instead

 - v6.1